gj52/gj52/README.md

   - always self learning

 - programming startet around 1975
-  - my first book from 1953 about Algol
+  - my first book from 1963 about Algol
-  - PL/1 on IBM 370 clone
+  - PL/1 on IBM 370
-  - Fortran IV to 77
+  - Fortran IV to 77 on PDP and IBM
   - C, C++ today C#
-  - Pascal and Modula
+  - Pascal on PC and VMS
   - Cobol (had to give some teaching lessons)
   - Java, don't like it
   - VB, project requirement